samerlahoud/pocketinternet/examples/demo1/lab-questions.md

 ## Cleanup

-To stop the lab, press `Ctrl+C` in the `docker-compose` window and, once it's done, run `docker-compose down` to remove all containers, networks etc.
+If you want to stop the lab, press `Ctrl+C` in the `docker-compose` window and, once it's done, run `docker-compose down` to remove all containers, networks etc.

 ```
 Gracefully stopping... (press Ctrl+C again to force)